teamfruit/defend_against_fruit/README.md

 to determine checksums for every dependency found by pip freeze.
 For this to work the same version of distribute used by virtualenv must be found in Artifactory.
 At present this is distribute-0.6.34.tar.gz

+"A table, a chair, a bowl of fruit, and a violin; what else does a man need to be happy?"
+--Albert Einstein